frovedis/frovedis/doc/manual/python/ml/kmeans.md

     kmeans = KMeans(n_clusters = 2, n_init = 1).fit(tr_mat)
     kmeans.transform(tr_mat)

-If test data (X) is a frovedis-like input, it will return a FrovedisRowmajorMatrix object.
+If test data (X) is a frovedis-like input, it  will return FrovedisRowmajorMatrix object.

 __Return Value__
-It returns a numpy array containing the transformed matrix of float or double(float64) type (depending upon the input) or a FrovedisRowmajorMatrix object.
-It has a shape (n_samples, n_clusters).
+If native-python data is input, it would output a numpy array containing the transformed matrix.
+If frovedis-like data is input, it would output a FrovedisRowmajorMatrix.
+In both cases output would be of float or double (float64) type (depending upon input dtype) and of shape (n_samples, n_clusters).

+Note that even if test data (X) is sparse, the output would typically be dense.

-### predict(X, sample_weight = None)
+### 6. predict(X, sample_weight = None)
 __Parameters__
 _**X**_: A numpy dense or scipy sparse matrix or any python array-like object or an instance of FrovedisCRSMatrix for sparse data and FrovedisRowmajorMatrix for dense data of float or double(float64) type.
 It has shape (n_samples, n_features).
 _**sample\_weight**_: None or any python array-like object containing the intended weights for each input samples.
-It is simply ignored in frovedis implementation and in Scikit-learn as well.
+It is simply ignored in frovedis implementation, like in Scikit-learn.
 __Purpose__
-It accepts the test data points (X) and returns the centroid information.
+It accepts the test data points (X) and returns the closest cluster each sample in X belongs to.

 For example,